 - Fill out the online form for submitting ads on the MeoowzResQ website.
 CLICK HERE!

 - Write a short description about your kitty.
 It doesn’t have to be long & complicated, just a short description. (ex.
-Petey, 4 month old Black & White Tuxedo male, loves to chase the laser pointer & snuggle up on your lap – Petey will be at the Buena Park event this Saturday).
+Petey, born on 01/10/18 is a male black & white Tuxedo, loves to chase the laser pointer & snuggle up on your lap – Petey will be at the Buena Park event on Saturdays).

 - Make it as positive as possible… if you have a shy kitty… don’t say that he is scared… instead say, “kitty may take a little time to warm up to new people”.
 You know that a frightened kitty is a snuggle bug when it feels comfortable!
 This is especially important if you have an adult kitty or a “teenage kitten” – the more exposure the better!